- What is Mailtrap?

 How does Mailtrap render emails?

 Mailtrap renders emails in the same way browsers do, which means no additional stylesheet or CSS reset is applied by default.
-This makes Mailtrap 99% Gmail/Hotmail/Yahoo Mail compatible, since all of these mail clients are rendering the same way.

 What does Mailtrap do with <style> tag?